SquareSR/alternative-red-routes/Race-Route/README.md

 **Youngster:**
 - MP
 - MP (+ PS)
-- MP (HA if you fought the extra Moon encounter)
+- MP (HA if you KO'd a Moon encounter)

 **Lass:**
 - MP (+ PS)